Prof. Yu Gu

 Tel: 021-54237183 Email: guyu_@fudan.edu.cn

-Dr. Yu Gu graduated from Tsinghua University with a B.S. degree in biology in 2007 and from the University of Maryland with a Ph.D. degree in neuroscience in 2014.
-From 2014 to 2017, he conducted postdoctoral research in the Department of Neurobiology at Northwestern University in America, and joined the Institutes of Brain Science at Fudan University in 2018.
-His research results have been published in Nature Neuroscience, Neuron, eLife, Journal of Neuroscience and many other well-known journals in the field of neuroscience.
-He has been supported by 3 National Natural Science Foundation of China and was entitled as Shanghai Science Commission Rising-Star and Young Oriental Scholar in Shanghai.
-Currently, he is also a committee member of the Sensory and Motor Branch of the Chinese Society of Neuroscience and a young editorial board member of the journal Neuroscience Bulletin.
+Dr. Yu Gu, graduated from Tsinghua University with B.S. degree in 2007, graduated from University of Maryland with PhD degree in 2014, conducted postdoctoral research in the Department of Neurobiology at Northwestern University from 2014 to 2017, and joined the Institutes of Brain Science at Fudan University as a group leader in 2018.
+His research results have been published in several leading neuroscience journals, including Nature Neuroscience, Neuron, Cell Reports, eLife, Journal of Neuroscience, etc. He has also received support from several National Natural Science Foundation of China programs and the titles of Shanghai Rising-Star and Young Oriental Scholar.
+He is currently a member of the Sensory and Motor Division of the Chinese Society of Neuroscience, a member of the Neurodegenerative Diseases Committee of the Chinese Society for the Promotion of Human Health Science and Technology, and a member of the Young Editorial Board of Neuroscience Bulletin, the journal of the Chinese Society of Neuroscience.

 Enrollment Major